PEXANE2/azure-docs.tr-tr/articles/governance/blueprints/create-blueprint-powershell.md

      }
      ```

-   - PowerShell komutu
+   - PowerShell command

      ```azurepowershell-interactive
      # Use the reference to the new blueprint object from the previous steps
      New-AzBlueprintArtifact -Blueprint $blueprint -Name 'policyStorageTags' -ArtifactFile .\artifacts\policyStorageTags.json
      ```

 1. Kaynak grubuna şablon ekleyin.
-Bir Kaynak Yöneticisi şablonu için **TemplateFile** , ŞABLONUN normal JSON bileşenini içerir. Şablon aynı zamanda **storageAccountType**, **tagName** ve **tagValue** şema parametrelerini şablona geçirerek hepsini yeniden kullanır. Şema parametreleri parametre **Templateparameterfile** parametresi kullanılarak ve şablon içinde, değer eklemek için anahtar-değer ÇIFTININ kullanıldığı JSON içinde kullanılabilir. Şema ve Template parametre adları aynı olabilir.
+The **TemplateFile** for a Resource Manager template includes the normal JSON component of the template. Şablon aynı zamanda **storageAccountType**, **tagName** ve **tagValue** şema parametrelerini şablona geçirerek hepsini yeniden kullanır.
+The blueprint parameters are available to the template by using parameter **TemplateParameterFile** and inside the template JSON that key-value pair is used to inject the value.
+The blueprint and template parameter names could be the same.

-   - JSON Azure Resource Manager şablon dosyası-\Artifacts\templatestorage.exe
+   - JSON Azure Resource Manager template file - \artifacts\templateStorage.json

      ```json
      {